Clarence Clark (tennis)

-Clarence Munroe Clark (August 27, 1859 - June 29, 1937) was an American tennis player who won the 1881 U.S. National Championship - Doubles with Frederick Winslow Taylor and was a finalist in the 1882 U.S. National Championships - Singles.
-He was one of the founders of the United States Lawn Tennis Association in 1881 and served as the first secretary.
+Clarence Munroe Clark (August 27, 1859 - June 29, 1937) was an American tennis player and financier.

+Clark won the 1881 U.S. National Championship - Doubles with Frederick Winslow Taylor and was a finalist in the 1882 U.S. National Championships - Singles.
+He helped to establish the United States Lawn Tennis Association in 1881 and served as the first secretary.
 He and his brother Joseph Sill Clark Sr. were the first Americans to play doubles on Centre Court at Wimbledon.

-He was inducted into the International Tennis Hall of Fame in 1983.
-He was a partner in the banking firm E. W. Clark & Co..
+He was a partner in the banking firm E. W. Clark & Co.
 He invested in and managed electric light, power, and railway companies.

+In 1983, he was inducted into the International Tennis Hall of Fame.

 Early life and education

 Clark was born on August 27, 1859, in the Germantown neighborhood of Philadelphia, to Edward White Clark and Mary Todhunter Sill Clark.
 He was a member of the Young America Cricket Club with his brother Joseph Sill Clark Sr. and Frederick Winslow Taylor where they all became interested in tennis.
 In 1878, the Clark brothers built a tennis court on their father's property and Frederick Winslow Taylor built a court on his family's property where they all played tennis together frequently.
 He attended Germantown Academy and graduated from the University of Pennsylvania in 1878.